hchyun/EcologyDataScienceProject/README.md

 To Download the data run `make` in `./src`.

 ## Training GJAM
-Running the code on RStudio would be the best method.
+Running the code on RStudio would be the best method and set the working directory to `EcologyDataScienceProject/src`.
 To train the model run `Rscript ./src/Run.R`
 To train individual domains run each `Rscript ./src/Domains/DO<Domain Number>.R` file